 1. Puro Sound Labs BT2200 – The Best in Quality and Convenience

-2. Puro Sound Labs IEM-200 – The Best Headphones for Kids
+2. Puro Sound Labs IEM-200

-The Puro Sound Labs IEM-200 is one of the few earphones I’ve tried in recent years that really surprised me.
+The Puro Sound Labs IEM-200 is one of the few earphones I’ve tried in recent years that surprised me.
 Most products of Puro Sound Labs have a volume governor.
 This sets the limit for the audio output of the product at 85db, and the IEM-200 is no different.

 Great Audio Quality

-I tested the audio output with pop songs with deep bass and lots of instruments and here’s what I found:
+I tested the audio output with pop songs with deep bass and lots of instruments, and here’s what I found:

-- The bass was reasonably deep with excellent intonation and a focus to mid range frequencies.
+- The bass was reasonably deep with excellent intonation and a focus to mid-range frequencies.